sampsyo/home/_drafts/autoreduction.md

 With this script, Shrinkray immediately reduces our file down to nothing.
 And it's not wrong: a zero-byte file does elicit an error from our interpreter!
-As usual, it's a sorcerer's apprentice who did exactly what we said, not what we wanted, and did it with wondrous alacrity.
+As usual, the sorcerer's apprentice did exactly what we said, not what we wanted, and did it with wondrous alacrity.

+### Trick 2: The "Not Bogus" Check and `set -e`

 This leads us to our second trick for writing interestingness tests: before you try to expose the bug, include a "not bogus" check.